GREEK LITERATURE AND LITERATURE ROMANZE

 GL mod.
-A: For the text and the translation of Sophocles’ Oedipus Rex, reference editions will be recommended at the beginning of the course.
-The same is for the institutional part of the examination, with the history of Greek literature and an essay at choice.
+A: For the text and the translation of Aristophanes’ Women at the Thesmophoria, reference editions will be recommended at the beginning of the course.
+The same is for the institutional part of the examination, with the history of Greek literature, two works at choice and an essay at choice.

 RL: Academic teaching.